saros-project/saros/docs/contribute/documentation.md

 title: Documentation Writing
 ---

-In order to change the documentation you just simply follow the common [development process](processes/development.md) and the changes are deployed as soon as they are merged into the master branch.
+In order to change the documentation, you just simply follow the common [development process](processes/development.md).
+The changes are deployed as soon as they are merged into the master branch.

 ## Guidelines
 We prefer a small documentation that contains only important information which are related to Saros.
 In order to achieve this